paulliwali/paulliwali.github.io/docs/slip-box/reference-notes/The Overstory.md

+---
+author:
-- Metadata
+  - Richard Powers
+tags:
-    - #books #fiction
+  - "#fiction"
+---
-- 👆 Short Summary (1 takeaway)
+# 📖 Short Summary (1 takeaway)
 - Things that have evolved for thousands of years are worth spending time to study and learn as they provide wisdom beyond our understanding and the wealth of knowledge locked in their memories

-- 🧐 Why I am reading this book?
+# 🧐 Why I am reading this book
 - It was recommended on a podcast
 - It was a fiction book in an area that I usually never explore, there are some drama and character development but how it was meshed together into the grand picture is very novel

-- 📖 Chapter reviews
-- 🙊 Great quotes
+# 🙊 Great quotes
-    - But this is America, where men and trees take the most surprising outings.
+>	- But this is America, where men and trees take the most surprising outings.
     - The tree of the tanning industry, of railroad ties, train cars, telegraph poles, fuel, fences, houses, barns, fine desks, tables, pianos, crates, paper pulp, and endless free shade and food - the most harvested tree in the country - is vanishing
     - You live between three trees.
 One is behind you.
 The Lote - the tree of life for your Persian ancestors.
 The tree at the boundary of the seventh heaven, that non may pass.
     - Another tree stands in front of you - Fusang.
 A magical mulberry tree far to the east, there they keep the elixir of life.